CITIC Securities

-CITIC Securities Co., Ltd. is a Chinese full-service investment bank.
+CITIC Securities Co., Ltd. is a Chinese full-service investment bank under CITIC Group, China’s top comprehensive conglomerate.
 It offers services in underwriting, research, brokerage, asset management, wealth management, and investment advisory.
 CITIC Securities was established in 1995 and it is headquartered in Shenzhen, Guangdong Province.
 By mid-2020, it was among China's four largest securities firms, together with Guotai Junan Securities, GF Securities, and Haitong Securities.

 Listing

 On January 6, 2003, CITIC Securities was listed on the Shanghai Stock Exchange (SSE).
 On October 6, 2011, CITIC Securities was listed on the Hong Kong Stock Exchange (HKEX).

 Awards

 In 2011, CITIC Securities was awarded the "Best Equity House in China" and "Best Broker in China" by FinanceAsia; "China Equity House" by the IFR Asia; "Most Innovative Investment Bank from Asia" by The Banker.
 The research team have been awarded "Best Local Research Team" by New Fortune in six consecutive years.

-Acquisitions
+Overseas Subsidiary: CITIC CLSA

 In July 2012, CITIC Securities agreed to acquire Crédit Agricole's Asia brokerage and research unit CLSA for $1.25 billion which 19.9 percent stake or $310.3 million will be bought in the first step and the remaining 80.1 percent stake or $941.7 million will be bought later.

 In August 2015, CITIC Securities was reported to be in advanced talks with London Stock Exchange Group Plc to buy Russell Investments, an asset management firm based in the US.
 However the discussions was suspended due to a series of investigations into top CITIC Securities executives by Chinese authorities.
 In October London Stock Exchange announced the sale of Russell Investments to TA Associates, a Boston private equity firm for US$1.15 billion, much lower than US$1.8 billion offered by CITIC Securities.